Despite its moniker, an entrepreneur does anything but pop up on the day of a pop-up event. And organizing an event isn’t for the faint of heart.

 At their core, exclusive pop-ups primarily attract die-hard fans and followers who are curious to learn more about your brand.
 Success requires an intentional, selective curation process from start to finish.
 “I’m really pleased with how the pop-up turned out,” says Nasozi.
 “And, I finally met my long-time customer, Josiane Faubert, who was my first hometown order!
 Now, she’s moving to Seattle with one of my signature butterfly chairs.”

-Jacqueline Lara is president of Mpact PR, LLC, where she helps entrepreneurs and artists share their stories and art.
-She also creates content at Color Wheel Media, and is a contributing arts and culture writer for 99U, i-D Magazine, and OkayAfrica.
+Jacqueline Lara helps entrepreneurs and artists share their stories and art.
+She creates content at Color Wheel Media and is a contributing arts and culture writer for 99U, i-D Magazine, and OkayAfrica.
 You can follow her on Twitter.